broadinstitute/DINO4Cells_code/docs/index.md

 means that the global views has the Warp_cell augmentation active, the single_cell_centering augmentation not active, and the remove_channel augmentation active, with a probability of 20% activation.

 After the config file is set, we can train our DINO model on the data by running `python run_dino.py --config config.yaml --gpus 0,1`, where the `--gpus` argument determines which GPUs are used in training.

+On a single 3090 GPU, training DINO on 15k images should take about 3.5 hours.

 ## Example extraction